 So that you are placed in the correct conditionality group during and after your pregnancy.

 If you have already provided a MATB1 and have a stillbirth, miscarriage or termination of pregnancy you will need to tell Universal Credit.
 This is because it may affect your work related requirements.

-If you think you're unfit for work resulting from stillbirth, miscarriage or termination of pregnancy then you should contact Universal Credit.
+If you think you're unfit for work resulting from stillbirth, miscarriage or termination of pregnancy then you should tell the benefits office.

 If you have a stillbirth you will be in the no work-related requirements group for 15 weeks following the date of birth.
 You will need to provide a stillbirth certificate along with your name, address and National Insurance number.